Shreyp087/RaWi_With_Documentation/README.md

 ## 10. Local Modifications for Data Fetching
 ### Adjust Fetch Locations
-Replace the data-fetching URLs from:
+Replace the data-fetching URLs from: Note: Currently fetching URLs are updated in the code.Ignore this step
 ```
 http://rawi-prototyping.com/static/resources/semantic_annotations/1.json
 ```